Keyboard shortcuts

 • vpn.octalarm.com

-• Allow the source IP of the Octalarm alarm dialler to communicate with the DNS names.
+Allow the source IP of the dialler to communicate with these DNS names.

-• outgoing TCP port 443 on config.octalarm.co.uk and config.octalarm.com
+• TCP port 443 on config.octalarm.nl and config.octalarm.com

-• outgoing TCP port 443, ICMP echo request and UDP (all ports) on vpn.octalarm.co.uk and vpn.octalarm.com
+• TCP port 443, ICMP echo request, and all UDP ports on vpn.octalarm.nl and vpn.octalarm.com

-• outgoing UDP/TCP port 53 to the configured DNS servers
+• UDP/TCP port 53 for the configured DNS servers

-Tip: you can also combine this method with placing the Octalarm alarm dialler in its own network zone (VLAN).
+Tip: You can also place the Octalarm alarm dialler in its own VLAN for extra security.

-Source machineSource port (or protocol)Target machineTarget port (or protocol)
+Source machineSource port / protocolTarget machineTarget port / protocol

 192.168.1.10/24allconfig.octalarm.nl